Hoopoes/FastStart/README.md

 ## Features

 - [**Base Structure**](https://github.com/Hoopoes/FastStart/tree/base): A well-organized and scalable FastAPI project structure to kickstart your development.
+- [**Prisma-ORM Base Structure**](https://github.com/Hoopoes/FastStart/tree/prisma-or): A base structure with Prisma ORM integrated.
-- **Multiple Variations**: Branches with different features and integrations, such as:
+- **Multiple Variations**: Branches with various features and integrations, such as:
   - **YOLO Models**: Implement YOLO (You Only Look Once) models for object detection and computer vision applications.
 - **Extensible**: Easily add and customize features as per your project requirements.
 - **Best Practices**: Follow industry best practices for code organization, security, and performance.

 ## Getting Started

-To get started with FastAPI Starter Kit, clone the repository using the following command:
+To get started with the FastAPI Starter Kit, clone the repository using the following command:

 Example:
 ```bash